Criminal Justice/Social Work Dual Major (BA)

 Bachelor of Arts

-Individuals can achieve their bachelor of arts degree with a criminal justice and social work double major.
-Through this distinctive degree program, students can strengthen their employability and earn advanced standing in pursuit of a master of social work degree.
+Individuals can achieve their Bachelor of Arts degree with a criminal justice and social work dual major.
+Through this distinctive degree program, students can strengthen their employability, particularly in today’s environment, and earn advanced standing in pursuit of a Master of Social Work degree.
 Most importantly, this educational path allows students to complete their master’s degree in less time with a significant cost savings.

 In many U.S. cities, the criminal justice system is re-examining its purpose and duties.
-With a diverse population of individuals from various cultural, ethnic and economic backgrounds, the criminal justice system must fulfill its duties while enhancing its scope of psychosocial services to further prevent recidivism.
+With a diverse population of individuals from various cultural, ethnic and economic backgrounds, the criminal justice system must first examine and then fulfill its duties while working to prevent crime and further prevent recidivism.

 Graduates who have earned a bachelor’s degree in criminal justice and social work can gain employment in the public and private sector as probation and parole officers, juvenile justice counselors and social workers.
 With the increased demand for healthcare and social services, the U.S. Bureau of Labor Statistics forecasts continued growth in social work employment.
 In its annual Occupational Outlook Handbook, the U.S. Department of Labor projects a 12 percent employment growth for social workers by the year 2024, faster than the average for all occupations.